 No one panicking.

-This series will be split one the final Jorah goes off Saturday night the jackets have to win two in Pittsburgh, because it is a good bet the and will manage to steal one in nationwide.
-At some point in the series.
+This series will be split one the final horn goes off Saturday night the Jackets have to win two in Pittsburgh, because it is a good bet the Pens will manage to steal one in Nationwide, at some point in the series.

 So it's a good idea for the jackets to get that first W in CONSOL now.